 Whilst the CICA has some discretion to waive the time limit they will only do so where it is found that the application could not have been made earlier due to exceptional circumstances and that the evidence provided in support of the application is sufficient in that a decision can be made without any further enquiries.

-As an adult Ms E suffered from significant mental health problems due to the nature of the abuse.
-She also suffered feelings of guilt and shame together with a fear of not being believed if she told anyone about the abuse.
+As an adult, Ms E suffered from significant mental health problems due to the nature of the abuse.
+She also felt guilt and shame together with a fear of not being believed if she told anyone about the abuse.

 Ms E commented following the resolution of her claim “Both Tracey and Jacqui kept me involved and informed all the way through the process.
 It has helped me find peace and resolution”.